Education Research Current Organisation and Cooperation NL

 Biometrics

-The IND needs to take your biometrics (fingerprints) and a photo in order to produce the residence permit card.
-When you have an entry visa (MVV), the Dutch Embassy or Consulate will take your biometrics.
+The IND needs biometric information (fingerprints) and a photo in order to produce the residence permit card.
+Students who will collect an entry visa (MVV) will provide their biometrics at the Dutch embassy or consulate.

-If you only require a residence permit, you need to visit the IND office to provide your biometrics.
-Because appointment slots are limited, we recommend that you book your IND biometrics appointment in advance so that you can visit the IND shortly after your arrival in the Netherlands.
+Students who only require a residence permit (VVR) need to visit an IND desk to provide their biometrics.
+Because appointment slots are limited, we recommend that students book their biometrics appointment in advance so that they can visit the IND shortly after their arrival in the Netherlands.

 BSNCitizen Service Number.
-This is an identity number for all communications with the Government authorities.
+This is an identity number for all communications with the government authorities in the Netherlands

-GGDThe Municipal Health Service.
-At the GGD you need to take the Tuberculosis test (only applicable to citizens of certain countries).
-Check this list to see whether you are exempted or not.
+GGDThe Municipal Health Service (GGD).
+Students will take the Tuberculosis (TB) test here (only applicable to citizens of certain countries).
+Students can reference this list to see whether they are exempt from this test.

 INDImmigration and Naturalisation Department.
-Handles applications for visas and residence permits.
+Processes applications for visas and residence permits in the Netherlands.

 Municipality

 MVVLong stay entry visa, valid for 90 days.
-MVV visa cannot be extended.
-If you have not travelled to the Netherlands and your MVV has expired, then you will most likely need to start a new visa application.
+The MVV cannot be extended.
+If the MVV has expired before travel to the Netherlands, a new visa application is necessary.

-UWVUWV (Employee Insurance Agency) is an autonomous administrative authority and is commissioned by the Ministry of Social Affairs and Employment (SZW) to implement employee insurances and provide labour market and data services.
-The UWV also handles the applications for a work permit
+UWVThe UWV (Employee Insurance Agency) is an autonomous administrative authority and is commissioned by the Ministry of Social Affairs and Employment (SZW) to implement employee insurances and provide labour market and data services.
+The UWV process the applications for work permits.

 VKVShort term visa, also referred to as a tourist visa.
-With this visa you can enter the Netherlands and stay here for a maximum of 90 days.
-You cannot receive a residence permit in combination with a VKV.
+With this visa it's possible to enter the Netherlands and stay for a maximum of 90 days.
+It is not possible to receive a residence permit in combination with a VKV.

 WHP/WHS

 Working Holiday Programme/Working Holiday Scheme.
-This is a special type of residence permit.
-The WHP/WHS allows you to both work and study here.
-Citizens from Argentina, Australia, Canada, New Zealand and South Korea are eligible to apply.
+This is a special type of residence permit that allows students to both work and study in the Netherlands.
+Citizens of Australia, Canada, New Zealand, Argentina, South Korea, Japan, Hong Kong, Taiwan, and Uruguay can make use of this option.

-Please do check the requirements on our website and the IND’s.
+Please check the requirements on the IND website.

 Work permitNon-EU nationals are not free on the labour market in Europe.
-In order to work, they need a work permit.
+In order to work they need a work permit, and the employer will apply for this.
 In the Netherlands there are certain exceptions to this rule.
-For example, if you will carry out an internship that is relevant to your studies.
+For example, if you will carry out an internship that is relevant to your studies a work permit is not necessary.

 Contact information